cloud-ark/kubeplus/docs/kubeplus-components.rst

    :width: 550px
    :align: center

 A new CRD named MysqlService has been created here using ResourceComposition.
 You provide a platform workflow Helm chart that creates required underlying resources.
+When defining the new :code:`Kind`, make sure that you define the group as :code:`platformapi.kubeplus` and version as :code:`v1alpha1`.
-Additionally provide policy and monitoring inputs for the workflow as part of :code:`ResourceComposition` definition.
+Additionally provide any policy and monitoring inputs for the workflow as part of :code:`ResourceComposition` definition.
 The Spec Properties of MysqlService come from values.yaml of the Helm chart.
 Product teams can use this service to get MySQL database for their application and all the required setups will be performed transparently by this service.

 .. code-block:: bash